HP launches laptops and monitors designed for work-from-home life

 The HP M-Series FHD Monitors are designed for home workers who want to look at a lot of things at once.

-It has low-blue light technology as well as color accuracy, with a 99% sRGB for a wider color gamut.
+It has low-blue light technology, as well as color accuracy, with a 99% sRGB for a wider color gamut.
 The M24f, M27f, and M32f FHD feature a three-sided borderless design with full HD for image clarity and wide viewing angles.

 It has integrated cable management along the back of the stand to reduce wire clutter.

-The HP M-Series FHD Monitors are the first Eyesafe certified monitor series made with recycled ocean-bound plastics.
-Each monitor is sustainably made with 85% post-consumer recycled plastic and 100% recycled packaging.
+The HP M-Series FHD Monitors are the first Eyesafe-certified monitor series made with recycled ocean-bound plastics.
+Each monitor is sustainably made with 85% post-consumer recycled plastic and has 100% recycled packaging.

 The HP E24u G4 and HP E27u G4 USB-C Monitors provide a clean desk solution with quick and easy USB-C connectivity that can power a connected laptop up to 65 watts.